 - Developing your own unhealthy coping mechanisms

-- Struggling to meet work, personal, or family responsibilities
+- Struggling to meet work, personal, family, or household responsibilities

 - Difficulty sleeping or prioritizing self-care